logo

 New York City School District Steps for Becoming a Teacher

-To work as a teacher or substitute teacher in New York City, you will need to have a teaching certificate issued by the New York State Education Department (NYSED) or have a bachelor’s degree and complete an alternative program that allows you to earn the certificate while you work, such as the New York City Teaching Fellows program.
-There are several programs offered to earn this certificate depending on your prior education and experience.
-You can learn more about these statewide requirements in the New York certification section below.
+To work as a teacher or substitute teacher in New York City, you must have a teaching certificate issued by the NYSED or a bachelor’s degree and complete an alternative program that allows you to earn the certificate while you work, such as the New York City Teaching Fellows program.
+You can learn more about the statewide requirements in the New York certification section below.
 Once you have obtained the NYSED teaching certificate, follow the steps below to look for New York City teaching jobs.

 Step 1: Complete your application.

-You must first complete the New York City Department of Education Online Teacher Application.
+You must first complete the NYCDOE Online Teacher Application.
 The application includes employment and educational history, professional references, and essay questions.
 Your application must be approved before you can search for and apply to teaching jobs in New York City.

 Step 2: Contact schools directly to apply for open jobs.

-If your application is accepted, you will be eligible to apply for open jobs using the New Teacher Finder tool on the application website, applying to schools directly, or attending recruitment events.
-Schools in New York City make hiring decisions individually; therefore, you will need to contact each school independently to apply for open jobs.
-Schools may also contact you and invite you to attend job fairs or interviews using the online portal system.
+Once your application is accepted, you will be able to apply for open positions using the New Teacher Finder tool on the application website, applying to schools directly, or attending recruitment events.
+Schools in New York City make hiring decisions individually; therefore, you must contact each school independently to apply for open jobs.
+Schools may also contact you and invite you to attend job fairs or interviews using the online portal.

 Step 3: Attend an interview.

-Depending on the school, you will likely be asked to attend at least one in-person interview to determine your suitability for the position.
+Depending on the school, you will likely need to attend at least one in-person interview to determine your suitability for the position.
 Often, prospective teachers will be asked to conduct a classroom experience in front of a panel of peers based on a prepared lesson plan.
-Participants will evaluate the lesson plan and the delivery of the lesson to determine whether a candidate is a good fit for that school.
-Further details regarding the interview process will be provided by each individual school if they choose to proceed with your application.
+Participants will evaluate the lesson plan and delivery to determine whether a candidate is a good fit for that school.
+Further details regarding the interview process will be provided by each school if they choose to proceed with your application.

 Step 4: Complete the hiring process.